salildabholkar/salildabholkar.github.com/index.md

 layout: page
 title: Salil Dabholkar
 tagline: Welcome to Salil's Mind Palace!
 description: Salil Dabholkar takes you on a tour of his Mind Palace.
 Know more about him and his interests.
-Known widely as UltimateSupreme, Salil is an aspiring Web Developer and Programmer and is currently a student in St. Francis Institute of Technology.
+Salil is an aspiring Web Developer and Programmer and is currently a student in St. Francis Institute of Technology.
 keywords: Salil, Salil Dabholkar, Salil Blog, UltimateSupreme, SFIT, St. Francis Institute of Technology, Research
 ---
 {% include JB/setup %}